Skip to content

 2. Indent Strategy (whitespace continuation)

-kelora app.log --multiline indent
+kelora app.log -M indent

 Lines starting with whitespace are continuations of previous event.